wollewald/ICM20948_WE/README.md

 If you are not familiar with the ICM20948 I recommend to work through the example sketches.

 Known issue:
-* If you upload sketches, the magnetometer sometimes does not respond.
+* If you upload sketches, the magnetometer occasionally does not respond.
 If you disconnect from power and then reconnect it will work.
 I experienced the issue only after uploads.